JonathanWolfe/logixboard-sample/README.md

 - Uses `lowdb` for the database standin so it's clientside only
     - Data is stored in `localstorage`
-- if you haven't imported the sample data yet, it will load that for you
+- If you haven't imported the sample data yet, it will load that for you
     - the conditional check is more useful if I had implemented edit or delete
 - Styling is rough, but I'm not a designer.
 Uses `Bulma` as a framework just because.
     - I created a symlink for the `bulma.min.css` file in the public folder so I wouldn't need a build step for it.
 If the git repo loses it you'll need to re-link it.
 - I hadn't written in Svelte before so `App.svelte` is a little spaghetti looking.
 Probably should have split stuff into more components.
+- Not fully offline capable since I didn't want to go through setting up a service worker and configuring `Workbox`
+    - Will still work as long as you don't reload the page XD
+- Entries are filterable by statuses and modes
+- Search text is matched against all column values
+    - Search for `"Stockholm"` will show entries with Stockholm as either the Origin or Destination

 ## Get started
 *Note that you will need to have [Node.js](https://nodejs.org) installed.*